midl-dev/tezos-suite-docs/setup_baker.md

 sudo tezos-signer setup ledger to bake for ledger_root --main-chain-id NetXdQprcVkpaWU
 ```

 The Ledger should prompt you to confirm.
-Pay close attention to what is displayed on the Ledger screen, verify that it does what you want it to do.
+It will display the baker address and the chain ID.
+Verify that it corresponds to your baker address.

 Note: `NetXdQprcVkpaWU` is the chain id for Tezos mainnet.
 For a testnet deployment, change it to the relevant chain-id.